Python basics - 1st slide deck

 More advanced operators

-• Membership: in not in
+• Membership: in and not in

 membership.py